New Museum Project

 - Showcase diverse artists and voices with changing, special exhibition galleries

-- Increase the capacity for programming, outreach, and educational initiatives
+- Increase the capacity for programming, engagement, and educational initiatives

 - Respond to the needs of a growing collection, providing state of the art collections care and storage